History of the Jews in Leipzig: First deportations

 On October 28, 1938, Leipzig experienced its first large-scale deportation of fifty-percent of its Jewish inhabitants as part of the Polenaktion.
 Those considered as Polish nationals or stateless were to be deported, however the local Polish Consulate was able to shelter 1,300 Polish Jews, preventing their deportation.
 The remainder was transported to the Polish border by railway and dropped in Zbąszyń, a forested area just across the border between Poland and Germany.
 Martin Kapel experienced this deportation first hand when he and his family were forced onto a crowded train, transported across the country, and forced to march into Poland following the lead of the SS.
 He notes that some of the prisoners on the march were too old to walk, others carrying children, and some were taken straight from their hospital beds.
 In accordance with a separate account, Zindel Grynszpan testified that he and his family were forced off of the train nearly a mile away from the Polish border.
 As the group of Jews headed toward the Polish border, SS men whipped them, and those who fell faced severe beatings.

 Kristallnacht

 On Pogromnacht in 1938, 553 Jewish men were arrested, centers of Jewish communal life were destroyed as well as one of the city's most architecturally significant buildings, the 1855 Moorish Revival Leipzig synagogue.
 In fact, three synagogues were bombed and their sacred records and objects destroyed.
-The Brody Synagogue and the ceremony hall of the Jewish cemetery were also damaged heavily on this night.
+The Brody Synagogue and the mourning hall of the Jewish cemetery, built according to a design by Wilhelm Haller, were also damaged heavily on this night.
 Jewish tombstones were broken and graves exhumed, and of those exhumed, nearly 10 peoples remained unburied for nearly a week because many grave diggers had been arrested.
 Along with Jewish places of worship, Jewish businesses like Bamberger and Hertz were damaged during Kristallnacht.
 Additionally, the windows of the Brühl were smashed and costly furs stolen.
 Jewish properties not completely destroyed would be 'Aryanized' by the Nazis for the duration of World War Two.